Rebilly/framepay-docs/docs/guide/README.md

 ## Finish the checkout flow

-Once the payment token has been added to the form and submitted to your server you can use one of the Rebilly backend SDKs to finish the checkout flow.
+Once the payment token has been added to the form and submitted to your server you can use one of Rebilly's backend SDKs to finish the checkout flow.

-Create a new customer, a payment instrument for the customer from the payment token and finally a transaction using the new payment instrument.
+Create a new customer, a payment instrument and finally a transaction.

 #### Rebilly Backend SDKs